 4. How do you track fitness goals?

 Each of our clients has different fitness goals – some broad, and some very specific.
 Whether it’s to fit into an old pair of jeans, run a 5km race, or be strong enough to carry their grandkids, tracking those unique goals is important.
-Finding out how a personal trainer tracks goals with their clients can be an important part of making sure you’ll stay motivated throughout your fitness journey.
+Finding out how a Personal Trainer Hamilton tracks goals with their clients can be an important part of making sure you’ll stay motivated throughout your fitness journey.

 5. What’s your preferred style of encouragement?